Webinar Title

 Abstract

 While early childhood assessments are frequently used as diagnostic tools, they also play a critical role in program improvement and evaluation.
-In this presentation, participants will be introduced to several early childhood assessments that examine language, pre-literacy skills, executive function, and social-emotional development.
-Examples will be shared and discussed of how data from the assessments have been used to inform classroom practices and to inform funders through program evaluation.
-Dissemination practices will be shared on how to communicate results in an accessible manner to all stakeholders.
+In this presentation, participants will be introduced to several early childhood assessments that examine language, pre-literacy skills, executive function, and social-emotional development through kindergarten entry.
+Examples of how data from the assessments have been used to inform classroom practices and to inform funders through program evaluation will be discussed.
+Dissemination practices for how to communicate results in an accessible manner to all stakeholders will also be shared.

 Bio

-Dr. Jolene Johnson is an Associate Professor and the Director of Education and Child Development for Munroe-Meyer Institute at the University of Nebraska Medical Center.
+Dr. Jolene Johnson is an associate professor and the director of education and child development for the Munroe-Meyer Institute at the University of Nebraska Medical Center.
 Her evaluation and research focus on early childhood systems, PreK-12 student outcomes, after-school programs, two-generation programs, and social-emotional learning.
 Dr. Johnson has served as the principal investigator for several evaluation projects at the national, statewide, and local levels.
-She holds a doctorate in Educational Leadership and an Ed.S. in School Psychology, both from the University of Nebraska at Omaha (UNO).
+She holds a doctorate in Educational Leadership and an EdS in School Psychology, both from the University of Nebraska Omaha (UNO).